Muhlenberg County Health Department STD/HIV Information

-The Muhlenberg County Health Department offer patients tests for gonorrhea, chlamydia and syphilis and provide treatment for patients diagnosed with, exposed to or suspected of having these diseases.
+The Muhlenberg County Health Department offer patients tests for Gonorrhea, Chlamydia, Hepatitis C and Syphilis and provide treatment for patients diagnosed with, exposed to or suspected of having these diseases.
 Services received are confidential.
 A service fee may be charged.
 Patients with other STD infections will receive counseling about the infection and probably will be referred to a health care provider who can test for and treat these diseases.

 Call 270-754-3200 for an appointment to be tested for HIV and to receive STD services.

 What is HIV/AIDS?

 HIV stands for human immunodeficiency virus, which is the virus that causes HIV infection.
 The abbreviation “HIV” can refer to the virus and or to HIV infection.
 HIV attacks and destroys the infection-fighting CD4 cells of the immune system.
 Loss of CD4 cells makes it difficult for the body to fight infections and certain cancers.